Facelift (TV series): Main characters

 Helen Clark (played by Darlene Mohekey), the Prime Minister of New Zealand at the time of the show and leader of the Labour Party.
 Jokes mainly focus on her lack of affectionate behaviour and her relationship with her husband Peter Davis.

 Don Brash (played by Alan Brunton), the former leader of the National Party (succeeded by John Key) and Helen's rival in the elections.
-Jokes focus on his efforts to beat Helen Clark in the elections, his boringness, his relationship with his wife Je Lan, his racism towards Maori people and the various things he has done in order to win votes.
+Jokes focus on his efforts to beat Helen Clark in the elections, his boringness, his relationship with his wife Je Lan, his racism towards Māori people and the various things he has done in order to win votes.
 The real Don Brash stated that he doesn't mind being parodied by the show.

 Winston Peters (played by Cohen Holloway), the leader of the New Zealand First party.
-Jokes are based on his relationships to Labour and National, his anger against foreign immigrants such as Asians, Muslims (especially Iraqis whom he claims are all terrorists) and any other ethnic minorities, the fact that only elderly people vote for him and his lack of knowledge of the Maori culture, despite being part Maori himself.
+Jokes are based on his relationships to Labour and National, his anger against foreign immigrants such as Asians, Muslims (especially Iraqis whom he claims are all terrorists) and any other ethnic minorities, the fact that only elderly people vote for him and his lack of knowledge of the Māori culture, despite being part Māori himself.

 Rodney Hide, the leader of the Act party.
 His face was put on a rat's body at the start of the show, possibly to suggest the fact that he is always 'in the muck'.
 Muck raking was probably his main comedic attribute, as well as the fact that his party got such few votes in the election.

 Jeanette Fitzsimons, the leader of the Green party.
 Jokes were based on her love for anything to do with nature and spirituality, like reforestation, Feng Shui and in some skits, marijuana.
 Nándor Tánczos was also parodied in the show.